MihailoMartinovic/SAVIC/docs/05-version-history.rst

 *v1.2.2:* Minor verbose bug fix at importing

 *v1.2.5:* Fixed a bug with the accelerated the initial package import that did not check for file sizes

+*v1.2.6:* Added PiPy source code to the repository